Cleveland Browns Logo Evolution

 1959 –1969 Elf in Orange Cleveland Browns Logo Design

-By 1959, the Elf was reimagined in bolder orange and white, lines refined for modern print.
-This repositioned the character as a team mascot rather than a corporate logo.
+By 1959, the Brownie Elf was reimagined with bolder orange and white coloring, with lines refined for modern print.
+This repositioned the character as a team mascot rather than a corporate emblem.
+It was a refinement that acknowledged the franchise's growing color identity.

 1970 The First Plain Helmet Cleveland Browns Logo Design